Updated: May 11

 As you can see, you can still earn some cash, while cleaning, and you don’t even have to leave the house!
-Porch pick up and mailing makes it totally contactless, making social distancing easier than you think.
+Porch picks up and mailing makes it totally contactless, making social distancing easier than you think.

 Self Care & Personal Growth

 This is a big one.
 While we’re self-isolating, we can use this time to take care of ourselves, as well as better ourselves.
-Through self care and personal growth, you can become a better version of yourself But, as I said in my Series For Managing Depression Naturally Part Two: Self Care, self care doesn’t have to involve spending any kind of money.
+Through self-care and personal growth, you can become a better version of yourself But, as I said in my Series For Managing Depression Naturally Part Two: Self Care, self-care doesn’t have to involve spending any kind of money.
 You can also give yourself some TLC by: